OctoOsmo/FieldNamesGenerator/README.md

 ## FieldNamesGenerator

-This project provides a Kotlin/Java annotation processor that generates a static list of field names for annotated classes.
+This project provides a Java annotation processor that generates a static list of field names for annotated classes.

 ### Usage